 Closed membership system:

-- Member registration: It is mandatory to maintain a detailed record of all members, which must include verifiable personal data.
+- Member Registration: It is mandatory to maintain a detailed record of all members, which must include verifiable personal data.
 Each member must be of legal age and reside in Spain.

 Security and confidentiality:

-Fiscal aspects:
+Tax aspects:

 How much money does it cost to open a cannabis association